In some cases, we earn commissions from affiliate links in our posts.

 For Death in Paradise Fans Who Want: More From The Detectives

-Finally, we want to mention a few shows starring our favorite detectives: Ben Miller, Kris Marshall, and Ardal O’Hanlon.
+Finally, we want to mention a few shows starring our favorite detectives: Ben Miller, Kris Marshall, Ardal O’Hanlon, and Ralf Little.
 (Also, be sure to let us know who is your favorite Death in Paradise detective in the comments below.
 We want to hear why, too.
 We can’t pick a favorite because we love them all for different reasons!
 But they clearly meant Ben Miller to be the quintessentially British detective trying to handle a job transfer he didn’t really want.).

 Ben Miller was halfway through his PhD in Physics at Cambridge when he switched to comedy.
 Now, he has a long history in British comedy and many other genres.
 He even showed up as Sheriff Nottingham in an episode of Doctor Who.
 You can find him on Primeval, What We Did on Our Holiday, and even an episode of Marple.